mortosss/Devops_task/README.md

 ## The Task:
 0. Clone the repository locally
-1. Do a presentation on building CI and CD solution for the application, note the fact that we are deploying on Bare-Metal, thus the deployment should happen with Ansible or BASH
+1. Do a presentation on building CI and CD solution for the application
 2. Add in the presentation some info on implementing monitoring solution to servers, where the application will be deployed
 3. Prepare a running Docker-Compose recipe for local development environment
-4. Prepare a sample workflow with Jenkins, using groovy on building the application and storing its artifacts to either Nexus NPM and Maven repositories
+4. Prepare a sample workflow with Jenkins, using groovy on building the application
-5. Prepare a small guide, intended for the developers/qa engineers, what do they have on their machines, to work with the application
+5. Prepare a small guide, intended for the developers/qa engineers, what do they have on their machines
-6. Commit the presentation, the docker-compose recipe, the Jenkinsfile and the guide to the local repository
-7. Provide us with a copy of the repository via email and present a working solution on the technical interview

-### Time needed: ~5days